-Employees scheduled to work 1,200 hours but less than 1,400 hours annually could elect to receive single subscriber coverage for health, dental and vision insurance.
-Those employees electing a two person or full family coverage will receive 80% of the full family premium toward such coverage.
-As an example:
+Employees scheduled to work 6.70 hours to 7.79 hours per day could elect to receive single subscriber coverage for health, dental and vision insurance up to 100% of the single insurance cap.
+Those employees electing a two person or full family coverage will receive 80% of the insurance caps toward such coverage.